Clastify logo

 RIC–IWeakestLargest; most stable I⁻Fastest

-I⁻ is a better leaving group than Cl⁻ because iodide is larger and more polarizable.
-Its negative charge is spread over a larger ion, making it more stable.
-Chloride is smaller and holds the charge more densely, so it is less stable as the departing ion.
+I−I^- is a better leaving group than Cl−Cl^- because iodide is larger and more polarizable.
+Its negative charge is spread over a larger ion, so it is more stable.
+Chloride is smaller and holds charge more densely, making it less comfortable as the departing ion.

 General pattern

-In electrophilic addition, the electron-rich C=C bond donates an electron pair to an electrophile.
-One carbon makes a new bond to the electrophile; the other carbon sits in the carbocation intermediate.
-A nucleophile attacks that carbocation next.
+In electrophilic addition, the electron-rich C=CC=C bond donates an electron pair to an electrophile.
+One carbon makes a new bond to the electrophile; the other carbon becomes part of a carbocation intermediate.
+A nucleophile then attacks the carbocation.

-When you draw the mechanism, start the first curly arrow at the C=C bond, not at a carbon atom label.
-Point it towards the electron-deficient atom in the electrophile.
+When you draw these mechanisms, start the first curly arrow at the C=CC=C bond, not at a carbon atom label.
+Point the arrow to the electron-deficient atom of the electrophile.

 Halogens and symmetrical alkenes

-Bromine, Br₂, is non-polar.
-As it gets close to the high electron density of a C=C bond, though, it becomes temporarily polarized.
-The nearer bromine becomes δ⁺, so that bromine atom acts as the electrophile.
+Bromine, Br2Br_2, is non-polar.
+As it gets close to the high electron density of a C=CC=C bond, though, it becomes temporarily polarized.
+The nearer bromine becomes δ+\delta^+ and acts as the electrophilic atom.

 For ethene: